Efficient Inference on High-Dimensional Linear Models with Missing Outcomes: Asymptotic Theory

+\begin{remark}[In-sample consistency of the propensity score estimation] Our debiased estimator is asymptotically normal as long as the propensity scores are pointwise consistently estimated at in-sample data points, because the rate requirement \eqref{rate_required} on $r_{\pi}$ relies only on the in-sample prediction.
+Furthermore, unlike double/debiased machine learning \citep{chernozhukov2018double}, there is no need to leverage sample-splitting or cross-fitting when estimating the nuisance propensity score $\pi(X)=\mathrm{P}(R=1|X)$ in order to guarantee the asymptotic normality.
+While we derive $r_{\pi} = O_P\left(\frac{\log d}{\sqrt{n}}\right)$ under the Lasso-type generalized linear regression estimator \eqref{glm_lasso} in Proposition~\ref{prop:rel_const_glm} of \autoref{app:prop_score_lasso}, this in-sample prediction rate of consistency is, in general, slower than those rates from more complicated machine learning methods such as deep neural networks \citep{farrell2021deep}, random forests \citep{gao2022towards}, and support vector machines with universal kernels (such as the Gaussian radial basis function) \citep{steinwart2001influence}.
+The higher learnability of these propensity score estimation methods leads to better performances of our debiasing method; see \autoref{subsec:nonpar_prop} for numerical experiments. \end{remark}

-\begin{remark}[Necessary sparsity condition] Compared with the consistency results in \autoref{thm:dual_consist2}, we impose a stricter growth condition $s_{\max}=o\left(\frac{\sqrt{n}}{\log d} \right)$ on the sparsity level when $d>n$ in order to establish the asymptotic normality, provided that other model parameters $\sigma_{\epsilon},\phi_{s_{\max}},\kappa_R$ are independent of $n$ and $d$.
-Such a requirement on the sparsity level is a standard and essentially necessary condition in the high-dimensional debiased inference literature in pursuit of asymptotic normality \citep{van2014asymptotically,javanmard2014confidence,javanmard2018debiasing,cai2021statistical}; see also the discussion in Section 8.6 of \cite{jankova2018semiparametric}. \end{remark}
+\begin{remark}[Necessary sparsity condition] Compared with the consistency results in \autoref{thm:dual_consist2}, we impose a stricter growth condition $s_{\max}=\max\{s_{\beta}, s_{\ell}(x)\}=o\left(\frac{\sqrt{n}}{\log d} \right)$ on the sparsity level in order to establish the asymptotic normality, provided that other model parameters $\sigma_{\epsilon},\phi_{s_{\max}},\kappa_R$ are independent of $n$ and $d$.
+The requirement on the sparsity level $s_{\beta}$ is a standard and essentially necessary condition in the high-dimensional debiased inference literature in pursuit of asymptotic normality \citep{van2014asymptotically,javanmard2014confidence,javanmard2018debiasing,cai2021statistical}; see also the discussion in Section 8.6 of \cite{jankova2018semiparametric}.
+The condition on the sparsity level $s_{\ell}(x)$ of the population dual solution $\ell_0(x)=-2\left[\mathrm{E}\left(RXX^T\right)\right]^{-1} x$ to \eqref{debias_prog_popul_dual} is novel and due to the fact that we establish the asymptotic normality of our debiased estimator for $m_0(x)=x^T\beta_0$ but not the debiased estimator of the regression vector $\beta_0\in \mathbb{R}^d$.
+Notably, \cite{bellec2022biasing} imposed a slightly weaker sparsity condition on essentially the same object as $\ell_0(x)$ and only required $s_\ell(x) = o\left(\frac{n}{\log d} \right)$.
+We plan to investigate in future research whether we can further improve our proof technique and weaken our sparsity condition to match theirs. \end{remark}